hdtodd/rtl_433_stats/README.md

 `rtl_433_stats` tracks packet times _per device_ so that data for transmissions from different devices are separated and tranmission statistics for individual devices are more reliable in high-traffic areas.

+While processing the JSON log files, `rtl_433_stats` monitors the "battery_ok" and "status" flags for each device (if present in the packets) and prints an alert that there has been a change in condition in the remote device.
+Generally a 1-->0 change in "battery_ok" indicates a low voltage on the battery and suggests that the battery should be changed.
+The values of "status" vary by device and are generally not well documented, but the program notes them for you in case further investigation is justified.

 ## Installation
 1. Use git to clone the distribution from Github, [https://github.com/hdtodd/rtl\_433\_stats](https://github.com/hdtodd/rtl_433_stats)
 2. Connect to the download directory